 Founded in 1985, the DuPage Birding Club is nationally known as one of the largest and most active birding groups in Illinois.
 Our mission is to promote birding among our 200+ members and the general public through education and field experiences that take advantage of the various habitats in DuPage County, the greater Chicago area, and other regional hotspots.

 Upcoming Field Trips

-Field Trip Participants: Please dress for weather and trail conditions and bring protection from biting insects.
+Field Trip Participants: Please dress warm and dry for field trip weather and trail conditions.
 We expect everyone to enjoy birding in a safe manner by being careful and prudent.

-Select icon for more detailed Field Trip Information
+Select f for more Detailed Field Trip Info!

 Visit our **UPDATED** LENDING LIBRARY